About Next Generation

 3) Peer mentoring: For the community energy sector

 Working closely with Cooperatives UK, we selected nine mentors to work with a wide range of community organisations to share knowledge and strengthen the community energy sector through a peer mentoring programme.
 We have also worked closely with CAG consultants and Community Energy England to ensure that learning and materials generated through the Next Generation programme are widely disseminated for the benefit of the whole sector.
+See our Peer mentoring page for more detail.

 Who delivered the programme?